Architecting Events for ROI: The Fastest Path to Buyers

 Take two Fortune 500 companies, each running 1,000 events a year.

 That wiring is the difference between a four-cylinder engine and a V12.
-Both will run.
-Only one has the power to lap the competition.
+Both engines run.
+Only one engine has the power to lap the competition.

 The Bottom Line